najwanaamane/private_multimodal_llm_chatbot/README.md

-# Multimodal local LLM
+# All-in-One Chatbot

 ---

-# Streamlit LLM Chatbot
+# Multimodal local LLM

 ## Introduction

 The Streamlit LLM Chatbot is a local, private chatbot application designed to facilitate interactive conversations with a multimodal interface.
-This project integrates several cutting-edge technologies including large language models (LLMs), ChromaDB for vector storage, Whisper AI Small for conversational capabilities, and cTransformers for text processing.
+In this project, LangChain technology serves as the backbone, integrating various Large Language Models (LLMs) including Mistral, LLAVA for image handling, while Whisper AI Small enhances conversational capabilities, and RETRIEVALQA as a pdf question answering chain.
+ChromaDB is utilized for vector storage purposes, s.
+Additionally, cTransformers is employed for text processing tasks.

 ## Features